 Love God and Love People

 The mark of someone serving God is Love.
 They have a love for God and a love for their fellow man.

 So now faith, hope, and love abide, these three; but the greatest of these is love 1 Corinthians 13:13 ESV

 Love makes the gift useful.
-Service inside the body with Faith, Hope, and most importantly Love is used by God for His purpose.
+God’s purpose requires we serve with faith, hope, and love.
 Do you love God?
-Are you broken to love others more than yourself?
+Harder than that do you love others more than yourself?
 If so then go and obey what God has placed on your heart for His Glory.